lelarry26/js-lab-arrays-v2/README.md

 # JavaScript Array Lab Exercises

-In this lab, you are going to practice the basics of writing **for loops and while loops**, using JavaScript as a programming language, by completing problems that will challenge your knowledge of core princples.
+When you need to keep track of many values of the same kind (e.g, book titles, favorite movies, groceries to buy), it makes more sense to create a single variable that can hold multiple values.
+In this homework, you are going to practice the basics of creating **arrays**, using JavaScript as a programming language, by completing problems that will challenge your knowledge of core princples.

 ## Objectives

-- constructing a `for` loop
-- constructin a `while` loop
-- What is the difference between a `for` loop and a `while` loop
+- Practice writing arrays
+- Use indexing to access individual locations in an array
+- Update an array
+- Delete an element from an array
+- Iterate through arrays using for-loops
+- Iterate through arrays using while-loops

 ## Instructions